estherrolf/implicit-posterior/README.md

  4. If you want to use jupyter notebooks to read and map the outputs, you'll need to configure this with the python environment.

 ### Downloading datasets
-The default parameters in this repo will assume you have data stored in ~/torchgeo_data.
-To do this, you can follow these steps:
+The default parameters in this repo will assume you have data stored in `/torchgeo_data`.
+To download the datasets, you can follow these steps:
 Chesapeake:
 - First download the ChesapeakeCVPR dataset, e.g. by following the instructions at: https://lila.science/faq#downloadtips .
-In what follows we assume the data is housed in `/torchgeo_data/` .
 - Next add the prior files by downloading and following the instrcutions from downloading https://zenodo.org/record/5866525#.YeXhCVjMIws (use version 1.1).

 EnviroAtlas: